richardgaywood/paydata.org/content/setting/matrix/compared_to_shadowrun.md

 ---
-title: Comparing these houserules to Shadowrun 5e/6e
+title: Comparing these houserules to Shadowrun 5e/6e RAW
 linkTitle: Compared to SR
 type: docs
 description: A quick list of the simplifying assumptions I have made
 date: 2020-11-29
-weight: 1000
+weight: 10000
 ---

 These rules attempt to simplify the Shadowrun 5e Matrix rules by removing a number of options.
 For quick reference, some of the changes I have made include: